JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-4. Synchronize the Gradle files by clicking **Sync Now** in the notification.
+4. Click the **Sync Gradle Changes** button to synchronize the Gradle files.

 ##### Mark the flow with KMP-NativeCoroutines